Drigeolf/chess/README.md

 2) Some basic menu functionality in place, need a more robust system

-3) Hook for future AI

-4) Referee needs to be finished and debugged (most work needed here)
+3) Referee needs to be finished and debugged (most work needed here)

-5) Need to add player objects, tie the input system to the player, this will also allow for the AI hook
+4) AI hook complete, player/input system done (need to rewrite at somepoint but...) now we can implement an AI right after Referee is complete.